rpjengaard/AngularApiTalk/README.md

 ==============

 + Update Nugets
-+ Attach IIS or build and run from VS
++ Attach IIS to /web/ folder or build and run the "web"-project from VS
 + Open url http://localhost/umbraco/api/newsapi/search/ or /umbraco/api/newsapi/getnews/1070